Skip to main content

 The federal Interagency Monitoring of Protected Visual Environments (IMPROVE) program provides long term monitoring to track changes in visibility and help identify causes of visibility impairment.
 The IMPROVE program currently consists of over 100 monitoring sites for Class I areas; Minnesota has two monitors in the IMPROVE program that represent Boundary Waters Canoe Area Wilderness (BWCA) and Voyageurs National Park.
 A Michigan Class I area, Isle Royale National Park, lies close to the Minnesota border on an island in Lake Superior.
 This IMPROVE program monitor resides in the Michigan Upper Peninsula for accessibility.

-Minnesota, in partnership with other states, tribes and federal entities, use models that can simulate atmospheric chemistry and the transport of visibility impairing pollutants over long distances to help plan what emissions reductions can further improve visibility, and establish interim goals.
+Minnesota, in partnership with other states, tribes and federal entities, uses models that can simulate atmospheric chemistry and the transport of visibility impairing pollutants over long distances to help plan what emissions reductions can further improve visibility, and establish interim goals.
 We need to do more to achieve natural visibility conditions in Minnesota Class I areas.

 Monitoring data